maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 }
 ```

+> [!note]
-> **Note**: The `ScheduledExecutorService` is a Java concurrency utility that lets us execute tasks periodically.
+> The `ScheduledExecutorService` is a Java concurrency utility that lets us execute tasks periodically.
 We're using it to repeatedly fetch and store data at fixed intervals, which is essential for real-time monitoring.
 The thread is marked as a daemon thread, meaning it won't prevent the JVM from shutting down when the main thread exits.

 ## Key Components of the Data Ingestion Service